Nicholas Simons: Politics

-Simons was a candidate for the New Democratic Party in the 2004 federal election, running in the riding of West Vancouver–Sunshine Coast.
+Simons was a candidate for the New Democratic Party in the 2004 federal election, running in the riding of West Vancouver–Sunshine Coast-Sea to Sky Country.
 While he finished third, the experience convinced him to run as a candidate for the British Columbia New Democratic Party (BC NDP) in the provincial election the following year, in which he was elected MLA for Powell River-Sunshine Coast.
 He was re-elected in 2009, 2013, 2017 and 2020.
-He is one of four openly gay members of the provincial legislature.
+He was one of four openly gay members of the provincial legislature.

 In the legislature, Simons has served as chair of the Caucus Social Policy Committee, critic for Tourism, Sport and the Arts, and as critic for the Ministry for Children and Family Development.

 He is rumoured to be one of thirteen provincial caucus members who forced the resignation of Carole James from her position as leader of the BC NDP.
 James announced her resignation on December 6, 2010, after consulting with a group of caucus members opposed to her continued leadership.
 Simons declared his candidacy in the subsequent leadership race on January 5, 2011, but withdrew on April 7 and threw his support behind John Horgan.

-On November 26, 2020 he was appointed Minister of Social Development and Poverty Reduction.
+On November 26, 2020, he was appointed Minister of Social Development and Poverty Reduction.
 With the announcement of Premier David Eby's new cabinet on December 7, 2022, Simons was replaced in that role by Sheila Malcolmson, and was instead named NDP caucus chair.
+On September 1, 2023 he announced that he would not seek reelection in the next provincial election, and was succeeded by Randene Neill.